arduino-json

 The Json file we have generated/read is the following.

-If we run the code, we will see the following result over the serial port.
+If we run the code we will see the following result on the serial port.

 arduino-json-complex